 - Pre-starting the Week:

-According to Apple CEO Tim Cook, as told to the Success Magazine, pre-scheduling a portion of work to be accomplished in the week ahead, on a weekend helps in reducing excessive stress at the start of the week.
+Apple CEO Tim Cook, as told to the Success Magazine, pre-scheduling a portion of work to be accomplished in the week ahead, on a weekend helps in reducing excessive stress at the start of the week.